If you have been involved in design for a while, you will hear this phrase a lot – “Pixel Perfect Web Design.”

 In the mind of clients, Pixel Perfect is simply a method to have the same form in every browser.
 For most, it’s about maintaining the level of perfection.

 If you ask a designer or developer, he will tell you that the best way to create this sort of design is directly posted an image from Photoshop and forget about HTML and CSS.
 This concept would be better for education purposes than working through practical scenarios.

-The pixel perfect looks an absolute gem while you are in and out of Photoshop.
+The pixel-perfect looks an absolute gem while you are in and out of Photoshop.
 But as soon as you switch to coding, problems kick in.
-Problems with different browsers interpreting the same code differently and viewport sizes inconsistency also don’t do justice with pixel perfect concept.
+Problems with different browsers interpreting the same code differently and viewport sizes inconsistency also don’t do justice with the pixel-perfect concept.
 Similarly, you can’t predict the size of the desktop people is using.
 Some may still be using traditional desktops while most are on laptops.